-A Kaizen event is a 3 – 5-day long project that starts with the problem and works through to the implementation of the solution.
+A Kaizen event is a 2 – 5-day long event or meeting that starts with the problem and works through to the implementation of the solution.
 The Japanese term for a Kaizen event is “Kaikaku” (radical change).
 General Electric called a Kaizen event a Workout or “Blitz”.

 The characteristics of a Kaizen event:

-- Project with a duration of 3 to 5 days
+- Event with a duration of 2 to 5 days

 A Kaizen event is the Lean’s answer for a 3 – 5-month long project.
 In a project like this one, there is lots of squandering, such as overproduction, waiting time and defects.

-Gemba Kaizen means “the continuous improvement of the workplace”.
+Gemba Kaizen means “the continuous improvement of the shopfloor”.
 The employees control the products and services for the customers.
-Important in this discussion is implementing improvements on the work floor and to detect practical problems.
+Important in this discussion is implementing improvements on the shopfloor and to detect practical problems.
 This management style is called ‘Kaizen Management’.
-Problems on the work floor are not management problems, and therefore, the solution can not come from management.
-The executives can better solve these operational (executive) problems themselves.
-They spend the whole day on the work floor and have the most knowledge of it.
+Problems on the shopfloor are not management problems, and therefore, the solution cannot come from management.
+The executives are more suited to solve executive and strategic problems.
+Those spend the whole day on the shopfloor and have the most knowledge of it.
 The Western term for a Kaizen Management is Operational Excellence.
-This way of thinking is also about the continuous improvement of the operational state of affairs, wherein executives and supervisors both have their own roles and responsibilities.
+This way of thinking is also about the continuous improvement of the operational state of affairs, wherein executives and shopfloor staff both have their own roles and responsibilities.

 The Kaizen manager

 The Kaizen manager spends time on the gemba (workplace) and observes what happens.
 The employees also observe and discuss these observations together.
 The Kaizen manager is responsible for the starting of the 5S initiatives and Standard Operating Procedures.
-He or she gives the employees lots of time to implement the improvements in the workplace.
+He or she gives the employees time to implement the improvements in the workplace.
 The Kaizen manager has a coaching role throughout the process.
-If something goes wrong in the daily activity the Kaizen manager takes emergency measures and discusses the problem with the leading executives.
-The Kaizen manager discusses the organisation’s policy with the employees, creates a safe and secure working environment and takes care of removing any barriers that the employees are experiencing by improving their gemba.
+If something goes wrong with regard to daily activities the Kaizen manager implements emergency measures and discusses the problem with the leading executives.
+The Kaizen manager discusses the organisation’s policy with the employees, creates a safe and secure working environment and removes any barriers that the employees are experiencing by improving their gemba.
 Employees who have learned to continuously improve themselves and the gemba are valuable to the organisation.
 With this knowledge and experience, they can be placed in other areas.

 Kaizen in relation to Lean Six Sigma

-Kaizen and Lean Six Sigma are both methodologies to increase customer satisfaction, to realise lasting improvement of company results and to continuously improve in constructive ways.
-In both cases, this is about the reduction of squandering and variation.
-Kaizen goes even further in regards to the awareness of the management and the employees.
+Kaizen and Lean Six Sigma are both methodologies to increase customer satisfaction, to realise lasting improvement of company results and to continuously improve processes (the way we work).
+In both cases, this is about the reduction of waste and variation.
+Kaizen also focuses on the mindset of the management and the employees.
 Lean Six Sigma, on the other hand, is more focused on the financial results of the organisation.
 Kaizen works best if the entire organisation works together.
 Lean Six Sigma projects can be carried out by a particular part of the organisation.